dbmcclain/AperturePhotometry/README.md

 **REPORT-STARS** _img &key sort =>_

 Print a report of the found stars for image _img_.
 By default the report is shown in magnitude order, but you can specify :X or :Y ordering.

+There is a facility for planting fake stars, then reaping them together with real stars.
+Afterward the list of known fake stars is checked againt the list of harvested stars to see how well the engine performed.
+Do this for a series of known magnitudes to get an estimate for the quality of measurements being performed, and its repeatability.
+Also allows for estimating the limiting magnitude in the image, or the probability of detecting a faint star at some magnitude.

+This is very much an ongoing work in progress.
+Feel free to jump in there and try your own ideas!